CSC322-Grinnell/NAMI/README.md

 ```

 ## Deployment instructions
+IMPORTANT NOTE: due to limitations on free Heroku accounts, this app is no longer deployed.
+If you want to deploy the app, you will need to create a new Heroku account and link to heroku.

-The project is deployed to Heroku on https://dashboard.heroku.com/apps/frozen-hollows-51585.
+The project WAS deployed to Heroku on https://dashboard.heroku.com/apps/frozen-hollows-51585.
 It should be connected already to the cloud9 repository.
 You can view our currently app at https://frozen-hollows-51585.herokuapp.com/

 To deploy to the connected Heroku dashboard, type
 ```git